canonical/serial-vault/README.md

 body-length: 10
 sign-key-sha3-384: UytTqTvREVhx...
 revision: 12

+HW-DETAILS
 serial: A1228ML

-HW-DETAILS

 AcLBUgQAAQoABgUCV7R2C...
 ```
 - brand-id: the Account ID of the manufacturer (string)
 - model: the name of the device (string)
 - device-key: the encoded type and public key of the device (string)
-- request-id: the nonce returned from the /1.0/nonce method (string)
+- request-id: the nonce returned from the /v1/nonce method (string)
 - signature: the signed data
 - serial: serial number of the device (string)
 - revision: the revision of the device (integer)

-Though the 'serial' and 'revision' headers are not strictly a part of a serial request, they are needed
+The HW-DETAILS are optional hardware details in YAML format, but must include the 'serial' tag as that is a mandatory
-to return a signed serial assertion.
+part of the serial assertion.

 #### Output message
 The method returns a signed serial assertion using the key from the vault.